genetronhealth/safesim/README.md

-The safetools package currently contains two tools: safemut and safemix.
+The SafeSim package currently contains two tools: SafeMut and SafeMix.
-The tools safemut and safemix are all aware of the unique molecular identifiers (UMIs) which are also known as molecular barcodes.
+The tools SafeMut and SafeMix are all aware of the unique molecular identifiers (UMIs) which are also known as molecular barcodes.
-The tool safemut spikes variants from a VCF file into a BAM file by directly modifying read sequences in a UMI-aware manner.
+The tool SafeMut spikes variants specified in a VCF file into an existing BAM file (which is not supposed to contain any of the specified variants) by directly modifying read sequences in a UMI-aware manner.
-The tool safemix mixes two BAM files in a predefined way to simulate variants at predefined fractions in a UMI-aware manner.
+The tool SafeMix mixes two BAM files in a predefined way to simulate variants at predefined fractions in a UMI-aware manner.

 # How to install